JackieBinya/jacqueline-binya-website/content/posts/validations/validating-with-hapi-joi.md

 ## Intro
 ### Why validate?

 Before we even get started I know there is someone thinking, " Why should I bother with validations in the backend?
-Validations should be done in the front end, after all, we have inbuilt [HTML5 form validations](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation), why must I validate twice?
+Validations should be done in the front end, after all, we have inbuilt <a src="https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation" class="article-link">HTML5 form validations</a>, why must I validate twice?
 Well, it is good practice when designing your API to always design it in isolation never make any assumptions, cause, in all honesty, you never know who is going to consume your API.

 So in a RESTful  API, you typically have at least one  HTTP POST method that accepts a payload of user data in json format.
 Now the question arises how then do we ensure that the data we receive is of the desired type and in the correct format before we persist that data in our application's database?